emmercm/igir/docs/roms/filtering-preferences.md

 --prefer-filename-regex <pattern|filename>
 ```

-Prefer an input file matches a regular expression.
+Prefer an input file if it matches a regular expression.

 Regex flags can be optionally provided in the form `/<pattern>/<flags>`, for example: